gusutabopb/aioinflux/README.rst

     client = InfluxDBClient(db='testdb', mode='blocking')
     client.write(df, measurement='prices', tag_columns=['tag'], asset_class='equities')

-In the example above, ``df`` is the DataFrame we are trying to write to InfluxDB and ``measurement`` is the measurement we are writing to.
+In the example above, ``df`` is the dataframe we are trying to write to InfluxDB and ``measurement`` is the measurement we are writing to.

 ``tag_columns`` is in an optional iterable telling which of the